vanhoangkha/Networking-fundamentals/Day65_Software_Defined_Networking.md

 - Cisco DNA Center has TWO MAIN ROLES:
     - The SDN Controller in SD-Access
-    - A Mạng manager in a traditional Mạng (non-SD-Access)
+    - A Network manager in a traditional Network (non-SD-Access)
 - DNA Center is an application installed on Cisco UCS server hardware
 - It has a REST API which can be used to interact with DNA Center
 - The SBI supports protocols such as NETCONF and RESTCONF (as well as traditional protocols like Telnet, SSH, and SNMP)
 - DNA Center enables *Intent-Based Networking* (IBN)
-    - The goal is to allow the engineer to communicate their intent for Mạng behavior to DNA Center, and then DNA Center will take care of the details of the actual configurations and policies on devices
+    - The goal is to allow the engineer to communicate their intent for Network behavior to DNA Center, and then DNA Center will take care of the details of the actual configurations and policies on devices

-- Traditional Bảo mật policies using ACLs can become VERY cumbersome
+- Traditional Security policies using ACLs can become VERY cumbersome
     - ACLs can have thousands of entries
     - The intent of entries is forgotten with time and as engineers leave and new engineers take over